lauragatius/seat_code_challenge/README.md

 To get up and running with the code:

-Import and setup the project in your chosen IDE Run the Maven 'clean' and 'install' life cycles, this will run the program in Maven and build you a .jar Run the Main class, this will test the input and output in the command line
+Import and setup the project in your chosen IDE Run the Maven 'clean' and 'install' life cycles, this will run the program in Maven and build you a .jar Run the Main class, this will test the input and output in the console line.